Nikhil-ssd/demographic_data_analysis/README.md

 Step 1 : Download this project repository as a zip file.
-Step 2 : Unzip the folder to your desired location Step 3 : If you don't have MS Excel Installed, download it and then launch it or Upload it to Google Drive and open it using Google Sheets.
+Step 2 : Unzip the folder to your desired location Step 3 : If you don't have MS Excel Installed, download it and then launch it.
-Step 4 : Navigate to this project folder and open Excel Project.xlsx Step 5 : Go through the Questions in the Questions.docx or Questions.png and check their results in the Excel sheet.
+Step 4 : Navigate to this project folder and open Excel Project.xlsx or Upload it to Google Drive and open it using Google Sheets.
+Step 5 : Go through the Questions in the Questions.docx or Questions.png and check their results in the Excel sheet.